Visit to Lipikum - interactive center of Lipica

 From the native Karst into the wider world

 We will enter a white area with a spatial projection and become a part of it.
 Around us, on the walls and on the ground, the seasons in the Karst region are changing, birds are singing, a thunderstorm can be heard and the Bora wind is blowing.
 In the central portion of the wall we see Lipizzaners a part of the nature, peaceful, enjoying themselves, drinking water or rolling on the grass.
-We become aware of the environment in which the Lipizzaners were born, the environment which with its special features made the Lipizzaner become what it is.
+We become aware of the environment in which the Lipizzans were born, the environment which with its special features made the Lipizzan become what it is.

 The estate of the Lipica Stud Farm is important both due to its natural features as well as its cultural heritage attribute.
 Some architectural and landscape characteristics (e.g. avenues) and especially the fact that the estate has remained unchanged for centuries bear witness to the great cultural significance of Lipica for Slovenia as well as the broader surroundings.
 It is up to us if we will be able to preserve this heritage and develop it.
-The relief map of the world shows the locations of stud farms breeding Lipizzaner horses today.
+The relief map of the world shows the locations of stud farms breeding Lipizzan horses today.
 Reasons for the establishment of these stud farms are variegated and interesting.
 The largest number is located in Europe in relatively close proximity to Lipica while others can even be found in Australia and the Republic of South Africa.
-Although Lipica is the cradle of the Lipizzaner, it is far from being the only estate breeding such horses today.
+Although Lipica is the cradle of the Lipizzan horse, it is far from being the only estate breeding such horses today.

 Before leaving the museum, sit on a bench in the middle of the area for a moment and enjoy the peace.
-In the meantime, children can play a game on the bench moving around the world with Lipizzaner figures.
+In the meantime, children can play a game on the bench moving around the world with Lipizzan figures.
 If you would like to find out more abut a certain topic, you can use the touch-screen which will provide you with all types of information.
 Here you will also find a source for further development of the contents of the museum, inviting you to contribute your impressions and photos from your visit to the Lipica Stud Farm.

 The visit to the museum ends with a quote from a poem by E. Kocbek, reminding us once again what the horse means to us people.